Wealth Club – Compelling investments for experienced investors

 Target return

-The service targets a return of between 3% and 4.5% per annum, after fees (excluding initial fees and ongoing commission payments), over the medium term – not guaranteed.
+The service targets a return to investors of between 3% and 4.5% per annum, after fees (excluding initial fees and ongoing commission payments), over the medium term – not guaranteed.
 The target return is reviewed every 12 months.

 The annual management charge is only payable if investors have received returns of at least 3% in the preceding year.
 Note that the annual fee is charged on an individual trading company basis, so it could be payable on one company and not another.